-What I loved most about this place was they have a full outdoors park.
-After visiting the actual aquarium, your kids can go nuts on the playgrounds of all sizes.
+What I loved most about this place as they have a full outdoor park.
+After visiting the actual aquarium, your kids can go nuts on playgrounds of all sizes.

 The Horseshoe Crab – the oldest living creature on our planet.
 Over 450 million years old.

 A Bit Different

 Lemurs – yes, that’s right lemurs.
 Totally out of place, but so cute you overlook that you’re at an aquarium and not a zoo

 Florida’s reef, as in the rest of the world, is dying fast.
 The aquarium has a great Coral Farm program going on.

 Every aquarium has a huge tank for the big fish.
 This one is no different